Nagendra1997/dummypy/README.md

 ### Requirements
 Mesibo is extremely simple to setup with On-Premise Messaging, Voice and Video call server.
-You only need to provide bare minimum infomation regarding your setup and network and the rest will be taken care by Mesibo.
+You only need to provide bare minimum infomation regarding your setup and network ,the rest will be taken care by Mesibo.

 Mesibo only requires the following: